 Talking points for the City Panning Commission’s hearing: Public Comment toolkit

-In 2015 Theresa Hwang lead the community in creating Our Skid Row community designed map
+In 2015 Theresa Hwang lead the community in creating the Our Skid Row community designed map

 As a result, the Department of City Planning created a special zone where only affordable housing with extremely low and deeply low-income levels can be built: the i X 1 zone.
 But the zone doesn’t cover all of Skid Row, it squeezes affordable housing into the blocks East of San Pedro: between Alameda and 5th and 7th street.
 We want the expansion of the i X 1 zone to the existing Skid Row neighborhood boundaries: from Main to Alameda, and from 3rd to 7th street.